Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 in return one of the students reinforces their peer and strikes [[Naoto no Hatsuyuki|Noe]] with a spinning kick.
 [[Ochitsuite Arashi|Ochi]] evens the odds for [[Naoto no Hatsuyuki|Noe]] bringing his blades to bear on the pair flanking [[Naoto no Hatsuyuki|Noe]] scoring a hit.
 [[Zio]] unleashes a boulder of snow and Ice impacting one of the trained fists.
-Koya whips her starknife across the room only to have it deflected in the same manner Omeyani had done previously.
+[[Koya Mvashti|Koya]] whips her starknife across the room only to have it deflected in the same manner Omeyani had done previously.
 To the students surprise though the star knife flies back to Koyas hand.
 [[Grayson]] seeing the technique again takes advantage of their distraction to dispatch them with two arrows.
 His third is sent at another only to have them deflect it in the same fashion.
 The surrounded [[Naoto no Hatsuyuki|Noe]] continues to be beset with fists and feet taking another blow from her masters students.
 3.